woneui-hong/woneui-hong.github.io/content/posts/2025/12/2025-12-30-cnq-investment-thesis/en/2025-12-30-cnq-investment-thesis.md

 ## 3. Valuation: Focus on Cash Flow

-This report analyzes the gap between CNQ's intrinsic value and market price based on the company's Q3 2025 results and financial position.
+This report analyzes the gap between Canadian Natural Resources (CNQ)'s intrinsic value and market price based on the company's Q3 2025 results and financial position.
 The core focus is on the payback period and shareholder return potential based on strong cash generation capability.

-### [Table 2] Valuation Metrics (2025 Q3 Basis)
+### [Table 2-1] Valuation Metrics (2025 Q3 Basis)

-Key metrics calculated based on current share price (CAD 45.49) and latest financial data are as follows.
+Valuation metrics calculated based on current share price (CAD 45.49) and latest financial data are as follows.

 | Metric | Value | Calculation Basis and Notes |
 | :--- | :--- | :--- |